 Gets prospects to care or hooks into why they would care about it

-This is measured via the virality coefficient, as mentioned in the Broken Promise smoke test.
+This is measured via the virality coefficient, as mentioned in the Broken Promise Smoke Test.
 In practice, it's possible to check for video virality by using social media platforms like Facebook or Twitter, particularly if they are used by the target audience.
 It's easy to use them to gather baseline organic sharing metrics.

 Then some thought and planning needs to be put into promotion.
 In particular, channel testing is an important part of testing virality.
 Which Facebook groups?
 Which subreddits?
 Where should you guest post?
-Posting the video should also take into account the news cycle on social platforms, i.e., when is the right time to post it?
+Posting the video should also take into account the news cycle on social platforms (i.e., when is the right time to post it?).

 To some extent, this technique is also embedded in crowdfunding platforms like Kickstarter and Indiegogo.

-Depends on the expected production value of the video.
+This depends on the expected production value of the video.
 Basic videos can be recorded and edited in 1-2 days; however, there is always the risk that the video will fall short because it doesn't deliver on one of the key criteria above.
 A full production can take 1-3 weeks.

 First define your hypothesis, particularly your success criteria and the metric you want to test.

-Assuming it's referral rate, determine how exactly you are going to measure and track this rate.
+Assuming its referral rate, determine how exactly you are going to measure and track this rate.

 Plan out the key story or message you want to get across in the video.
 Ideally this product story should connect to the prospect emotionally.

-Create a marketing plan, based on your channel testing plan or results, ideally centered around a medium which:
+Create a marketing plan based on your channel-testing plan or results, ideally centered around a medium which:

 Has many people in your target market